NSW Public Service Salary Scales

 See how much you'll actually receive after tax, Medicare & super.

-Superannuation: NSW employees receive 13% employer superannuation.
-This matches the standard Superannuation Guarantee rate.
+NSW public service employees receive 13% employer superannuation — above the standard Superannuation Guarantee rate.

 Key Information